osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 (such as [HTCondor-CE View service](https://opensciencegrid.github.io/docs/compute-element/install-htcondor-ce/#install-and-run-the-htcondor-ce-view)) must be temporarily stopped before running `certbot`.
 In addition, port 80 must be open to the world while `certbot` is running.
+If this is a problem, see the [alternate renewal methods](#alternate-renewal-methods) section below.
 Let's Encrypt host certs expire every three months so it is important to set up automated renewal.

 EL7 and Newer